juancarlosjr97/release-it-containerized/README.md

 | plugins_list       | List of Plugins to run with release-it as comma separated | false    | ""                                             |
 | ssh_private_key    | SSH Private Key                                           | false    | ""                                             |
 | version            | Release It version                                        | false    | `latest`                                       |

+The GitHub Action exclusively operates within a CI environment, utilizing the `--ci` option, ensuring a fully automated process devoid of prompts in a non-interactive mode.

 #### Workflow